awsdocs/amazon-athena-user-guide/doc_source/security-iam-cross-account-glue-catalog-access.md

 ### Step 1a: Create an owner policy to grant AWS Glue access to the borrower<a name="security-iam-cross-account-glue-catalog-access-step-1a"></a>

-To grant AWS Glue access from the Owner account \(999999999999\) to the Borrower's user or role, you can use the AWS Glue console or the AWS Glue [PutResourcePolicy](https://docs.aws.amazon.com/glue/latest/webapi/API_PutResourcePolicy.html) API operation\.
+To grant AWS Glue access from the Owner account \(999999999999\) to the Borrower's role, you can use the AWS Glue console or the AWS Glue [PutResourcePolicy](https://docs.aws.amazon.com/glue/latest/webapi/API_PutResourcePolicy.html) API operation\.
 The following procedure uses the AWS Glue console\.

 **To grant AWS Glue access to the borrower account from the owner**